ethanlchristensen/streamlit-rich-message-history/README.md

 ## Documentation

-For more examples and detailed documentation, visit [our documentation site](https://your-docs-site.com).
+For more examples and detailed documentation, visit [our documentation](https://ethanlchristensen.github.io/streamlit-rich-message-history/).

 ## License